Database Update & Migration Utilities

 Overview

 The update-db script aligns your existing database schema with the latest Indexly definitions.
-It compares your tables against the expected schema and adds or rebuilds as necessary.
+It compares your tables against the expected schema, adds safe missing normal-table columns, and reports FTS5 rebuild needs separately.

 Why This Matters